What we advise on

 Pricing and margin

 Most companies price relative to costs, not market value.
 Pricing becomes legacy.
 Discount structures reward negotiation.
-We measure realised price versus list price, identify where pricing architecture destroys margin, and test what the market will bear.
-A 2-3 point pricing gap on a 15 point margin business wipes out 15-20 percent of profit.
-Most companies are blind to this.
+We measure realised price versus list price across customers, channels, and transactions — then identify where pricing architecture destroys margin and test what the market will actually bear.

 Portfolio economics and contribution